≡ Menu

 • Are you currently working now?

-We always like to remind folks that nobody here at IBUSA is a medical professional, and we’re certainly not doctors.
-So, if you have any specific medical questions or concerns, the last thing you’re going to want to do is to look to us for answers.
+Now, at this point we always remind folks that nobody here at IBUSA is a medical professional, and we’re certainly not doctors.
+So, if you have any specific medical questions or concerns, the last thing you will want to do is look to us for answers.

 After all…